0xNullLight/Case_Study/Paying_Off_Loan_Early.md

 ### **Comprehensive Guide: How to Save Money on Personal Loans by Paying Off Early and Finding Better Loan Terms**

 #### **Introduction**
 Taking out a loan is often an essential part of managing personal finances, whether it's for consolidating debt, buying a car, or covering unexpected expenses.
 However, loans come with a cost—primarily in the form of interest.
 The higher the interest rate, the more expensive the loan becomes.

-In this comprehensive guide, we will
+In this comprehensive guide, we will..

 - walk you through a real-world example of a personal loan
 - explaining key terms, costs, and how early repayment can save you money